 L'Arche Wavecrest's mission is twofold: to create vital, healthy, spiritually rich homes for individuals with intellectual disabilities (IDD) and to build relationships that integrate the lives and gifts of individuals with intellectual/developmental disabilities with all sectors of the wider community.
 Such integration infuses civil society with true human values.

-In the words of our L’Arche founder, Jean Vanier, “To work for community is to work for humanity.”
+“To work for community is to work for humanity.”

 L’Arche is an intentional and inclusive community grounded in spirituality that celebrates, respects and welcomes the diversity of everyone’s gifts: joy, dignity, love, compassion, and hope.
 We strive to reveal the dignity of every human being by building a community of faith and belonging where people with and without intellectual disabilities live together in family-style homes.